 Summer is out-and-about time.
 Time for traveling near and far.
 Time for a tote that can stand up to all the adventures.
 Our Super Study Summer Tote is ready to roll.
-We love working with the Dritz® Double Cap Rivets to add strength to a bag’s straps and other stress points.
+Double cap rivets add strength to the bag’s straps and other stress points.
 They are easy to work with and look great when installed.
 Our fabric choice for this project was a classic cabana stripe canvas, and we added a pretty monogram on the front pocket to both personalize as well as identify… an important feature when your belongings get piled with other’s during a day at the beach or park.
 Read on for all the step-by-step instructions, including the cool reverse box riveted corners.

 This is a generously sized tote, and the open top makes it easy to load and unload.
-The boxed corners finish at 5” deep, but as you can see in the photos above and below, those are not traditional boxed corners in the exterior.
-We show you the steps to create a reverse box that is riveted in place with the Dritz Double Cap Rivets so the tote really lives up to its Super Sturdy name.
+The boxed corners finish at 5” deep, but as you can see in the photos above and below, those are not traditional boxed corners.
+We show you the steps to create a reverse box that is riveted in place with the double cap rivets so the tote really lives up to its Super Sturdy name.

 There are also rivets keeping the straps secure: four in the front and six in the back.
-Dritz Double Cap Rivets are available in a variety of cool finishes: nickel, gunmetal, copper, and brushed brass.
-We chose gunmetal, which was a perfect compliment to the gray stripe in our feature fabric.
+We chose a cool gunmetal finish, which was a perfect compliment to the gray stripe in our feature fabric.

 Foam interfacing (we like FlexFoam® by Pellon) gives the tote great structure, but does mean the final layers are quite substantial.
-Thanks to the Dritz setting tools that are designed specifically for the Dritz rivets, we were able to add all sixteen rivets with little issue.
+Make sure you use setting tools specifically designed for your rivets.
+We used the Dritz setting tools and were able to add all sixteen rivets with little issue.
 For your best results, we always recommend doing the rivet setting on a very hard surface; we like to use a small block of granite.
 And, we would not recommend increasing the thickness of any of your substrates.

 Our cabana stripe fabric is originally from the Sevenberry Canvas collection from Robert Kaufman Fabrics.
 Although this exact fabric may no longer be available, this kind of classic wide stripe is a constant in the world of home décor fabrics.
 We wanted a fun pop of color for the interior to compliment the subtle gray and natural tones of the exterior, and so chose the graphic Feathers print originally from the Gleaned collection by Carolyn Friedlander in a rich cantaloupe.